anoobbacker/leaderboard-html-css-js/README.md

 **[View Live Preview](https://anoobbacker.github.io/betwc/)**

 # Usage
-I used an online form to collect all the prediction scores from my friends and then uploaded the CSV file under `_data` folder.
-The `_data/predict*.csv` captures the predictions by friends.
-Another file `_data/results*.csv` captures the outcome of the match results.

-After forking this project, edit the below files:
-1. `_data/*` files you need to update and upload the CSV files in a publicly accessible storage.
+Fork this project and peform the following steps to customize it for you and your friends:
+1. `_data/*` has sample files for prediction and results.
+You need to update the files for you friends.
+Use an either online form like Microsoft Forms or Microsoft Excel to collect all the prediction scores from your friends.
+2. Upload the CSV files in a publicly accessible read-only storage location.
+You can use Azure Storage account for uploading the CSV, set the CORS, and set the appropriate permission.
+The browser just needs a read-only access to these CSV files.
-2. Update `betwc/js/games/*.js` to point to the publicly accessible storage location
+3. Update `betwc/js/games/*.js` to point to the publicly accessible CSV
-3. Change Avatar for your friends under `betwc/img/`.
+4. Upload the Avatars for your friends under `betwc/assets/img/`.
+The final name for the Avatar should be like `Anoob.png`.
+Use the same name used in the CSV files for the Avatar image name.
+5. Edit `index.html` and update `aside` with all the Avatar img URLs.

-To preview the changes you make to the code, you can open the `index.html` file in your web browser.
+To view a preview open the `index.html` file in your web browser after making the changes.

 # Scoring
 - Till quarterfinals, a perfect guess of score & the winner will bag 3-points.
 It will be 1-point if you predicted only the winner.